Nearly every day, I’m contacted by men worldwide who are in the thick of painful relational challenges.

 Isn’t there always a guide?
 Luke Skywalker had Yoda.
 Neo had Morpheus.
 Bilbo had Gandalf.
 Forest Gump had Bubba.

 And who is the guide?
-Another person who found their way to being the hero in their story too.
+Another person who found their way to being the hero in their story, too.

 The men I’ve worked with who have learned to be the hero in their own lives are benefiting by living a better life.
-They also become well-suited for being trusted as a guide to their partner and others on the same journey.
+They also become well-suited for being trusted to guide their partner and others on the same journey.
 They do so while still honoring her personal agency and leadership of herself.
 Guides don’t control, manipulate, or need the budding hero to be something different.
 They offer empathy, compassion, support, and, well… guidance!

 Want to restore intimacy and connection in your relationship?
 Become your own hero!